 On March 11, the administration released its budget including an unfunded line item in the proposed HHS budget entitled “Protect the religious liberty of child welfare providers.”
 The administration also included language in its HHS Budget in Brief that the agency’s Office of Civil Rights will act on proposed rulemaking “to ensure protection of the conscience and religious freedom rights of individuals and entities working in health care and human services” (emphasis added).
 You can see an April 24 Washington Post article on the likely impact on the LGBTQ community here.

-On April 16, HHS issued a NPRM proposing taking sexual orientation data out of its AFCARS adoption and foster care reporting system.
+On April 16, HHS issued rulemaking proposing taking sexual orientation data out of its AFCARS adoption and foster care reporting system.
 80 groups immediately signed on in opposition – see the statement here.

-In response, over 100 members of Congress, 120 national organizations, and countless individuals have spoken up against these attacks.
+Over 100 members of Congress, 125 national organizations, and countless individuals have spoken up against these attacks.

 What You Can Do